MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention-settings.md

 If there's also a change in whether the label [marks the item as a record or a regularly record](declare-records.md), the replacement retention label can also change the [restrictions for what action are allowed or blocked](records-management.md#records) for that item.

+An example configuration:

-For example, you create and configure a retention label for an industry-compliance requirement to retain content for three years after it's created, and mark the item as a record.
+You create and configure a retention label for an industry-compliance requirement to retain content for three years after it's created, and mark the item as a record.
 When this label is applied, users won't be able to delete the item from their app, because that's one of the restrictions of a record.

 At the end of the three years, you want to automatically retain the content for two more years because of internal compliance policies, but there's no need to mark it as a record with the restrictions that this configuration applies.